wortelus/opengl-engine/README.md

 ## Tablets of Future Endeavors
 - Observer on transformations is currently not used.
 We call globally directly in scene all transformation operations (*no notify*).
-- Models could be shared between DrawableObjects, for it is a waste of memory to have multiple copies of the same model.
 - and more _in-code TODO's_

 ## The Sacred Relics